 Dr Orchard trained in the North West Thames region.
 As part of his training he undertook a research degree with the CF team at the Brompton and has also worked with the transplant team at Harefield.
 He joined Frimley as a consultant in 2014.
 He looks after CF patients and also spends time looking after the high dependency unit as well as general respiratory and general medical patients.

 Dr Ho trained in respiratory medicine in London and completed a PhD as a Wellcome Trust Training fellow at Imperial College in 2003.
 He has been a consultant chest physician since 2004 and has latterly been the centre director for the CF unit at Frimley Park.
 He is currently the Medical Director and Board Member of Frimley Health NHS Foundation Trust who run Frimley Park, Heatherwood Hospital and Wexham Park Hospital.

 Judith Duguid – CF specialist nurse / outpatient senior sister – 01276 604597

 Emy Cudiamat – CF specialist nurse / inpatient senior sister – 01276 522619

 There are two full time CF specialist nurses, both working four days per week.

-Judith has worked full time on the CF unit since 2007 and Emy since 2014.
-Both worked with CF patients before becoming CF specialist nurses.
+Judith has worked full time on the CF unit since 2007 and Emy has worked full time on the CF unit since 2014.
+Both have previously worked with CF patients before becoming CF Specialist Nurses.

 “We act as an advocate for our patients, their families and a resource for colleagues.
 We provide support, information and guidance to allow our patients to make informed decisions about their care.
 We also have expertise in the management of ports, PICC lines and the care of CF related complications.